New and Necessary

-This is an auspicious moment (2016) for the formal establishment of a high-profile literary press firmly rooted in Belfast and the North of Ireland.
-With the recent closure or decline of several Northern presses, Irish Pages Ltd (the non-profit publisher of Irish Pages and The Irish Pages Press) is uniquely qualified for this important cultural endeavour.
-It possesses the literary experience, distribution experience and financial health sufficient to launch a book publishing programme of the highest quality, comparable to any in these islands.
+This is an auspicious moment for the formal establishment of a high-profile literary press firmly rooted in Belfast and Ireland.
+With the recent closure or contraction of several Northern presses, Irish Pages Ltd (the non-profit publisher of Irish Pages and The Irish Pages Press) is uniquely qualified for this important cultural endeavour.
+It possesses the literary experience, distribution networks and financial health sufficient to launch a book publishing programme of the highest quality, comparable to any in these islands.

 Currently, The Irish Pages Press is limited to poetry, essays, memoir and other forms of non-fiction.
 Following our celebrated first volume, Balkan Essays (2016) by Hubert Butler, four titles are scheduled for publication in 2018: The Divil Knows What, by Tom Mac Intyre, a selected edition of his poetry, prose and drama in both English and Irish; the bilingual Crann na Teanga/The Language Tree by Cathal Ó Searcaigh, drawn from his previous 17 collections; an outstanding first collection of poems by Ciarán O’Rourke, The Buried Breath; and a long-awaited fourth collection of poems by Chris Agee, Blue Sandbar Moon, following his previous celebrated volume, Next to Nothing (2009).